-Police: Man steals cop car with DUI suspect inside
+Police: Man arrested after stealing cop car with DUI suspect inside

 A 39-year-old Detroit man was arraigned on several charges Wednesday after he allegedly drove off with an Oak Park police car — with a suspect still inside.